-4.1 Board of Directors
+Board of Directors

-a.
+- a.
 The Board of Directors (BOD) is the legal body in charge of the entire institution and its policies.
 It is led by the Chairman of the Board or an authorized designee.
-It meets at least twice a year.
-The Board members, who are noted for their eminent academic reputation and social status, will be appointed after CUCA is granted initial licensure by the Ministry of Higher Education and Scientific Research (MOHESR).
-The Vice-Chancellor or Chief Executive Officer (CEO) attends the Board meetings but has no voting power.

-b.
-Responsibilities:

-- (1) Provide leadership and guidance to the college. - (2) Approve College policies and their amendments. - (3) Secure financial resources to maintain and support College needs and objectives. - (4) Appoint the CEO. - (5) Approve by-laws which govern organizational, financial, and executive College affairs. - (6) Approve by-laws to govern employment and disciplinary measures for all College personnel. - (7) Confer academic degrees. - (8) Make decisions on recommendations submitted by the Academic Council concerning future plans for the College. - (9) Approve the establishment of new departments, non-academic units, and new programs. - (10) Contract for the College's external financial audit. - (11) Approve the Annual Budget and External Financial Audit Report. - (12) Accept grants, donations, or endowments provided they are not in conflict with the purpose for which they were established. - (13) Determine College tuition and fees. - (14) Approve the admission policy and size of student enrollment.
+It meets at least twice a year. . - b.
+Responsibilities: - (1) Provide leadership and guidance to the college. - (2) Approve College policies and their amendments. - (3) Secure financial resources to maintain and support College needs and objectives. - (4) Appoint the CEO. - (5) Approve by-laws which govern organizational, financial, and executive College affairs. - (6) Approve by-laws to govern employment and disciplinary measures for all College personnel. - (7) Confer academic degrees. - (8) Make decisions on recommendations submitted by the Academic Council concerning future plans for the College. - (9) Approve the establishment of new departments, non-academic units, and new programs. - (10) Contract for the College's external financial audit. - (11) Approve the Annual Budget and External Financial Audit Report. - (12) Accept grants, donations, or endowments provided they are not in conflict with the purpose for which they were established. - (13) Determine College tuition and fees.